Before you go to any country you should learn some basics but also double check those important things such as Visa and Vaccines.

 Check your exchange here.

 - You will be expected to cover your legs whilst entering temples.
-Some temples have free sarongs, however you should keep one in your bag.
+Some temples have free sarongs or rentable sarongs but you should keep one in your bag just in case.

-- Be aware: Females on their periods are not supposed to enter temples.
+- Be aware: those who are currently menstruating are not supposed to enter temples.